jmmcneely/jmmcneely/README.md

+- Over 2 years ago I started teaching at Chabot College in the Computer Science and Business Department.
+I am currently
+- building a course to teach new Computer Science students entry level topics with AI.

 - 👋 Hi, I’m @jmmcneely - most of my career has been in technical project/program or engineering/applications management.
 My strength is managing technical resources, yet still being very customer/business centric.
 Currently looking for new job opps.
 - 👀 I’m interested in anything SRE, most experience with SLI and SLO design and development.